dev-ai-lab/aws-architect/README.md

   - Consumers:
     - Write your own: Kinesis Client Library (KCL), AWS SDK
     - Managed: AWS Lambda, Kinesis Data Firehose, Kinesis Data Analytics
+    - You have multiple consumers receiving data in parallel, the use enhanced fanout.
+See [here](https://aws.amazon.com/blogs/aws/kds-enhanced-fanout/).
   - Capacity Modes
     1. Provisioned
        - You choose the number of shards provisioned, scale manually or using API